oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ```property
 okta.oauth2.groupsClaim=permissions
 ```
 With the `@PreAuthorize` annotation you define the required permission to perform the endpoint operation.
-The final controller implementataion should look like this:
+The final controller implementation should look like this:

 ```java
 // src/main/java/com/example/menu/web/ItemController.java